imagej/pyimagej/doc/Troubleshooting.md

 ## I ran a plugin and see an updated image, but the numpy array and dataset are unchanged.

-This bug can occur in certain circumstances when using ImageJ1 plugins which update a corresponding `ImagePlus`.
+This bug can occur in certain circumstances when using original ImageJ plugins which update a corresponding `ImagePlus`.
 It can be worked around by calling:

 ```python
 imp = ij.py.WindowManager.getCurrentImage()